An Invisible Framework to Guide You

 We All Build Narratives

 Even if they are not aware of it, visual artists often develop some sort of narrative in their work.
-Storytelling takes many forms and at its root is about communicating and connecting with the viewer, which many artists aspire to do.
+Storytelling takes many forms.
+At its root, it is about communicating and connecting with the viewer, which many artists aspire to do.

-“Michelangelo is one of the greatest artists in history, and every work he produced was informed by a story.
+“Michelangelo is one of the greatest artists in history.
+[Every] work he produced was informed by a story.
 Working in an unclear manner with no effort to reach your audience can be problematic,” says J.P.
-Peer, an oil and acrylic painting artist and draftsman and the creator of many fantasy images that speak to the worlds available to an artist with an open mind.
+Peer, an oil and acrylic painting artist, draftsman and the creator of many fantasy images that speak to the worlds available to an artist with an open mind.

 Your World of Stories

 There seems to be an undeniable affinity between figurative and representational artwork and the presence of a narrative.
-What can differ is if it is one where fantasy images come to the forefront or it is steeped in representational realism.
+What can differ is if it is one where fantasies come to the forefront, or it is steeped in representational realism.
 How do you find yourself using narrative and storytelling in your work?
 Is it in the forefront of your process or a more like a well of inspiration?
 Let us know by leaving a comment.

-If you’d like to explore the process of painting and storytelling, consider Mastering Composition Digital Collection, a unique and highly useful group of resources on this powerful subject!
-You learn how to let your inspirations tell your stories — merging your inner world and the hand that holds the brush.
-Enjoy!
+If you’d like to explore the process of painting and storytelling, consider Mastering Composition from Photos: Narrative Art.
+Ian Roberts demonstrates how to transform photos into through-provoking works of art.
+You learn how to let your inspirations tell your stories — merging your inner world with the hand that holds the brush.